 But what do you do if two people are travelling together with only one computer (as we do quite frequently on short trips)?
 You invest in a headphone splitter - a cheap and effective piece of kit for every travelling couple.
 It allows you to watch the same programmes in a hostel or on a long bus journey or video chat with friends together without annoying those around you and keeping at least one side of the conversation private.

 KEEPING US SINGING

 Phones are all well and good for listening to music via a pair of headphones, but when we're hanging out with new friends in a hostel, having an impromptu beach party or just want to sing to some dreadfully cheesy anthems with each other, having a mini speaker is soooo much better than the tinny noise that comes out of the bottom of our mobile.

 The Nude Portable Speaker has been all over Latin America, to Africa, seen plenty of Europe and will certainly accompany us for many trips to come.

 HELPING US STAY GREEN

 It makes us feel physically sick to think of how many plastic bottles of water we've gotten through over the years.
 Yet, the simple fact remains that in large swathes of the world, you simply can't drink tap water.
-Thankfully, we've invested in a couple of items that will ease our conscience - a re-usable glass bottle and and a steripen.
+Thankfully, we've invested in a couple of items that will ease our conscience - a re-usable glass bottle and a Water-to-Go bottle.

 This is what we can't backpack without - what about you?
 Is there anything that we've missed out which you think is absolutely essential to an adventure?